 In Nevada, careless driving is a misdemeanor offense defined as driving without giving full attention to the operation of the vehicle.
-A conviction carries up to 6 months in jail, up to $1,000 in fines, and 6 DMV demerit points.
+A conviction carries

 It is common for misdemeanor DUI charges to be reduced to careless driving as part of a plea bargain.

-- 2. Can DUI charges be reduced?
+- 2. Reducing DUI Charges

-- 3. How do DUI charges get reduced?
+- 3. How to Reduce DUI Charges

 Careless driving is a Nevada moving violation generally defined as driving on a public highway or road without giving full attention.1 It is less serious than reckless driving (NRS 484B.653), which is driving with wanton disregard for the safety of others.
 Instead, driving carelessly is operating a motor vehicle in a more negligent way.